How to Apply

 GRE (Recommended but not required)

 The Graduate Record Examination (GRE), prepared and administered by the Educational Testing Service (ETS), is recommended, but not required as part of the application for admission.
-We will consider only the general GRE test if you submit scores; we will not consider any subject test scores.
 In addition to ETS sending your official scores, please upload a copy of your GRE scores to your CV, Personal Statement or Statement of Purpose and upload as one copy.
 Dates and places to take the examination may be obtained from the Educational Testing Service by creating a GRE account.
 The University of Michigan code for the GRE is 1839.
 The GRE and TOEFL scores are automatically added to applicant records as long as name and birth date can be matched.
 Applicants must request that their scores be sent to the University of Michigan using the code above, on the GRE website.

 An English test is required of all non-native speakers except those who hold a degree from an institution where instruction was exclusively in English.
 Most commonly this requirement is satisfied by the Test of English as a Foreign Language (TOEFL) The University of Michigan requires the a minimum TOEFL score of 84.